RelevanceAI/relevanceai/docsrc/source/autoapi/relevanceai/clusterer/clusterer/index.rst

-   Clusterer allows users to be able to
+   Clusterer class allows users to set up any clustering model to fit on a Dataset.

    :param alias: The name to call your cluster.
 This will be used to store your clusters in the form of {cluster_field{.vector_field.alias}
    :type alias: str